walmartlabs/phoenix-app-promo/README.md

   * `$parentNode` *(mandatory)* - an element (i.e. a jQuery/Zepto collection with element) to a content of which the promo banner will be prepended;

-  * `loadingIndicator` - a flag specifying whether or not to show the loading indicator on an "Open" button.
+  * `openAnimationDuration` - a duration (in milliseconds) of an animation on the "Open" button.
     Optional.
-When truthy, the loading indicator will be shown.
+If omitted, the animation will not be shown;

   * `playStoreUrl` - an url to the app page in the Google Play Store.
 If omitted, the app promo banner will not be shown on Android;